lamastex/scalable-data-science/gb/README.md

 ## Outline of Topics

-**The exact set of topics may change slightly from the *tentative* outline below in order to cater better to the registered students at Uppsala University.**
-{: .notice--danger}

 0. Uploading Course Content into Databricks
 	*  [2017 dbc ARCHIVES](dbcArchive.md)
 1. Introduction:  What is Data Science and the Data Science Process?